Meatssauce/Meatssauce/README.md

 # About Me

-- 🌱 Undergraduate Data Science student at The University of Melbourne
+- 🌱 Undergraduate Computer Science student at The University of Melbourne
-- 💎 Data Science Enthusiast
+- 💎 AI and machine learning Enthusiast
-- 📑 View My Resume[]
+- 🔭 I’m currently working and looking to collaborate on a project that heavily invovles NLP, more specifically, end-to-end Aspect-based Sentiment Analysis.
 - ‏‏‎ ‎‏‏‎[LinkedIn Profile](https://www.linkedin.com/in/zhehong-zhang-1b59291a8/)

 <!--